MariaChizhova/MariaChizhova/README.md

 * 👋 My name is Masha.
 I'm from Belarus
 * 👨🏻‍💻 Computer Science student in the Higher School of Economics in Saint-Petersburg, Russia.
-* :computer: Ex-STEP intern at Google
+* :computer: Ex-STEP intern at Google (June - September 2021)
+* 💻 Ex-SRE intern at Google (October 2022 - January 2023)
 * 📫 How to reach me: `mariachizhova17@gmail.com` or `@machizhova` in Telegram

 ![Snake animation](https://github.com/MariaChizhova/MariaChizhova/blob/output/github-snake.svg)